 To put it concisely, we are a group of like-minded people who just love singing and who take great pleasure in joining together on a weekly basis to sing our hearts out!

-You need to know that we are not a choir and have no desire to be a choir.
-We are in it for the fun and the joy of singing - with none of the expectations that go along with choirs: no-one is auditioned, you don't have to practice at home, you don't have to attend every week, you don't have to be a trained singer, you don't have to be able to read music - and you don't have to be serious!
-In fact, if you heard the laughter that echos through the practices, you could be forgiven for wondering what kind of a group you'd come across!
+You need to know that we are not just a choir.
+We are in it for the fun and the joy of singing - with none of the other expectations that go along with some choirs: no-one is auditioned, you don't have to practice at home, you don't have to attend every week, you don't have to be a trained singer, you don't have to be able to read music - and you don't have to be serious!
+In fact, if you heard the laughter that echoes through the practices, you could be forgiven for wondering what kind of a group you'd come across!

 The Take Note Singers provides a great place for people to relax, to offload the stress of the week, to enjoy the company of an amazingly varied group of people and - of course - to gain from the physical and psychological benefits that come when you sing from the heart.